How would you describe a customer’s “Buying Signal”? Is it the same for all customers? Is it a tool that all salespeople use universally?

 On the other side of the coin if you give up everything for the sales then you will find misery in what you are doing.
 I know a salesperson that had been through a few divorces because he put selling ahead of his family.
 He had a territory that went through his home city and he would purposely choose not to stop and visit his wife and kids for selling.
 He would drive right passed his home to continue unto his customers.
 You have got to have a balance in life to enjoy your success.

-If he were in sales that were in a retail store it would be different.
 As you can see selling can be different depending on the type of sales you are in.
 If you want to be successful you need to find the type of sales that compliments who you are.
 There is a difference in selling.

 You want to be good at selling?
 Make it your Identity!
 You want to know how Steve Jobs & Bill Gates became successful.
 They made what they were doing their identity.
 There is no way that Paul Allen or Steve Wozniak (Woz) could have made it without the other partners but I do know that the other partners (Steve Jobs & Bill Gates) would have made it without their partners.
 That is because they made what they do their identity.